 While this scenario is not 100% preventable, there are some strategies you can implement to help prevent this situation from happening to you.
 These include:

 Running out of insulin is a terrifying, life-threatening situation that no one ever deserves to find themselves in.
-Hopefully implementing these strategies can both help you if or prevent you from finding yourself in this situation in the future.
+Hopefully implementing these strategies can both help you now and prevent you from finding yourself in this situation in the future.